Max Planck PhDnet Statutes

 The following five Working Groups are permanently established as the core Working Groups of the PhDnet:

-• Equal Opportunities Group (fostering the similar treatment of people, unhampered by artificial barriers, prejudices or preferences)
+- Equal Opportunities Working Group (fostering the similar treatment of people, unhampered by artificial barriers, prejudices or preferences)

 Upon a successful motion proposed by the Spokesperson, the General Assembly can establish additional Working Groups for a one-year term.
 Other successfully established Working Groups are published and listed on the official PhDnet website.